Salt (2010 film): Plot

-Russia mobilizes its nuclear arsenal in response to President Matveyev's assassination.
-US President Lewis orders preparations for retaliation.
-Upon realizing Salt has entered the outer bunker, Winter kills everyone in the inner bunker except the President, revealing himself to be KA Nikolai Tarkovsky.
-Incapacitating the President, Tarkovsky begins targeting missiles at Mecca and Tehran to incite a billion Muslims against the United States.
-Salt professes admiration and nearly persuades him to let her join him in the inner bunker when a broadcast reports that President Matveyev is alive, his vital signs having been merely suppressed by spider venom.
-Tarkovsky realises Salt is not on his side and reveals that she is to be the patsy for the nuclear attacks.
-Salt breaks into the bunker and, after a fight, aborts the missile launch.
-Reinforcements arrive and Salt is arrested as Tarkovsky identifies himself as CIA.
+Russia mobilizes its nuclear arsenal in response to President Matveyev's assassination; U.S. President Lewis orders preparations for retaliation.
+Upon realizing Salt has entered the outer bunker, Winter kills everyone in the inner bunker except the president, revealing himself to be KA Nikolai Tarkovsky.

+Incapacitating the president, Tarkovsky begins targeting missiles at Mecca and Tehran to incite a billion Muslims against the U.S. Salt professes admiration and nearly persuades him to let her join him in the inner bunker when a broadcast reports that President Matveyev is alive, his vital signs having been merely suppressed by spider venom.

+Tarkovsky soon realizes Salt is not on his side and reveals that she is to be the patsy for the nuclear attacks.
+She breaks into the bunker and, after a fight, aborts the missile launch.
+Reinforcements arrive and Salt is arrested as Winter/Tarkovsky identifies himself as CIA.

 As Salt is being led out in chains, Tarkovsky grabs a pair of scissors.
-As Salt is led past him she throws her chain around his neck and jumps over the railing, killing him.
-Alone with Peabody in a helicopter, Salt explains her actions to him, promising to hunt down the remaining KA agents if freed, pointing out that Matveyev is alive and that she hadn't shot Peabody earlier.
-Salt's fingerprints are found on the barge, convincing Peabody who allows her to jump from the helicopter into the Potomac River.
+As she is led past him, she throws her chain around his neck and jumps over the railing, killing him.

+Alone with Peabody in a helicopter, Salt explains her actions to him, promising to hunt down the remaining KA agents if freed, pointing out that Matveyev is alive and that she had not shot him earlier.
+Salt's fingerprints are found on the barge, convincing Peabody, who allows her to jump from the helicopter into the Potomac River.
-As Salt flees the scene, a voice-over states the new US President has been sworn in, and has gone on a peacekeeping mission to Moscow, where he also stops and commemorates a place in Moscow where both his parents died in an accident…